-Roughly eight years ago, I moved my office home from my “dream” office; that was until my dream office became my nightmare.
+Roughly twelve years ago, I moved my office home from my “dream” office; that was until my dream office became my nightmare.
 I hated to leave it; there was nothing like it in Fort Lauderdale.

 Located on the swanky Las Olas Boulevard, it looked like it belonged in the Back Bay area of Boston or Soho in New York.
 Two picture windows overlooking the street, high ceilings, and the original hardwood floors that were fifty years old when I first moved in.